dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterWebhook.md

 ### Sending non-secure payload

 You can easily send a POST request using [Curl](https://curl.se) directly from the shell.
 You can store the payload data in a file or pass it as an argument to [Curl](https://curl.se).
 Below is an example of sending several requests to cover the lifecycle of an application:

+  > **NOTE:** To align with the nature of Prometheus, it is required that the event being sent to the webhook exporter should not have occurred more than 30 minutes prior to the time of sending.

 * Our application:
     * is named **`mongo-todolist`** in OpenShift.